fghzamani/Maktab51_Python_Final_Project_Forough_Zamani/README.md

-# A developing a shopping system using python
+# Developing a shopping system using python